A Living Case Study

-Join us on our next Regenerative Field Day
+Join us at our next Regenerative Field Day on July 29th, 10am-12pm

 In an industry first, Robert Hall Winery will initiate a living case study for the wider wine community to learn about regenerative viticulture through biodynamic farming techniques, comparing the results with our sustainably-farmed vineyards.
 The trial will be led by world-renowned biodynamic consultant Philippe Armenier and Robert Hall Winery Managing Director, Caine Thompson.